Calculations in induced gravity from higher-derivative field theories: Introduction

 \section{Introduction}

 In quantum field theory, the issue of ultraviolet (UV) divergence has been repeatedly discussed by many authors.
-In particular, various models in quantum theory including the gravitational field have been proposed as an approach to avoid the UV divergence, including attempts beyond the field theory.
+In particular, various models in quantum theory including the gravitational field have been proposed as approaches to avoid the UV divergence, including attempts beyond the field theory.

-The simplest idea is a scenario where the theory with higher-derivative of fields manages to avoid UV divergence \cite{PU,LW1,LW2,LW3,CLP,GOW}.
-This is owing to the milder behavior of the Green's function at a short distance in the higher-derivative theory than that in the canonical field theory.
+The simplest idea is seen in a scenario where the theory with higher derivative of fields manages to improve the power counting for the UV divergences \cite{PU,LW1,LW2,LW3,CLP,GOW}.
+This is owing to the milder behavior of the Green's function \footnote{We use the term ``Green's function'' instead of ``propagator'', because we use the Euclidean metric in this paper.} at a short distance in the higher-derivative theory than that in the canonical field theory.
 It is recently found that the vacuum expectation value of the scalar field squared in a certain higher-derivative theory can be reduced to be finite and free from divergence at a short distance from a conical spatial defect \cite{KKSW1}, whereas contrary to naive expectations, the quantum fluctuation of the stress tensor in the higher-derivative theory still suffers from UV divergences \cite{KKS2020}.
-Although higher-derivative theories also have a difficult problem of causality \cite{Nakanishi,BG,AP,Anselmi1,Anselmi2} in addition, it is worth studying for effectiveness of higher derivatives in resolving general UV behavior of quantum field theory including the gravitational field \cite{OS1,OS2,EOS,Modesto1,BT,Modesto2,Narain}. \footnote{The authors of Ref.~\cite{OS1,OS2,EOS} and the author of Ref.~\cite{Narain} considered inducing Einstein gravity from higher-derivative theory as well.}
+Although higher-derivative theories also have a difficult problem of causality \cite{Nakanishi,BG,AP,Anselmi1,Anselmi2} in addition, it is worth studying for effectiveness of higher derivatives in resolving general UV behavior of quantum field theory of higher-order gravity \cite{Stelle} \footnote{The authors of Refs.~\cite{OS1,OS2,SC,EOS} considered induced gravity from the phase transition in the theory with higher derivatives and non-minimally coupled scalar fields.
+The author of Ref.~\cite{Narain} considered induced gravity from higher-order gravity with matter fields.
+Note that the Adler--Zee formulas (\ref{AZ1}) and (\ref{AZ2}) cannot be applied to these approaches in their original form.} and that with infinite derivatives \cite{Modesto1,BT} and arbitrarily high derivatives \cite{ALS,MS,Modesto2}.